demisto/content/Packs/Microsoft365Defender/Integrations/Microsoft365Defender/README.md

 To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.
 For more details, follow [Self Deployed Application - Device Code Flow](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#device-code-flow).

 #### Required Permissions
-* microsoft-365-defender-incidents-list:
-    * offline_access - Delegated
+ * offline_access - Delegate

-      And one of the following:
  * Incident.Read.All - Application
  * AdvancedHunting.Read.All - Application

-* microsoft-365-defender-incident-update:
-   * offline_access - Delegated
-   * Incident.ReadWrite.All - Application

-* microsoft-365-defender-advanced-hunting:
-    * offline_access - Delegated
  * AdvancedHunting.Read.All - Application

 ## Configure Microsoft365Defender on Cortex XSOAR